isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 **Enforcement**:

-* Flag functions that are not `noexcept`, yet cannot throw
+* Flag functions that are not `noexcept`, yet cannot throw.
 * Flag throwing `swap`, `move`, destructors, and default constructors.